cornershopcreative-archive/encore/README.md

 # What is this? #

-This repo contains Cornershop Creative's stock WordPress install.
-It includes a number of oft-used plugins, our custom-built Crate theme, and a database dump to facilitate getting up and running quickly.
+This repo contains Encore's Generation to Generation WordPress site.

 # How do I use it? #